Factbox: What are G7 countries pledging on vaccine doses?

 UNITED STATES

-U.S. President Joe Biden plans to buy and donate 500 million doses of the Pfizer (PFE.N) coronavirus vaccine to more than 90 countries.
-He has also called on the world's democracies to do their part to help end the pandemic. read more
+U.S. President Joe Biden plans to buy and donate 500 million doses of the Pfizer coronavirus vaccine to more than 90 countries.
+He has also called on the world’s democracies to do their part to help end the pandemic.

-U.S. drugmaker Pfizer and its German partner BioNTech (22UAy.DE) will provide 200 million doses in 2021 and 300 million doses in the first half of 2022, which the United States will then distribute to 92 lower-income countries and the African Union. read more
+U.S. drugmaker Pfizer and its German partner BioNTech will provide 200 million doses in 2021 and 300 million doses in the first half of 2022, which the United States will then distribute to 92 lower-income countries and the African Union.

 UNITED KINGDOM